alanpjohn/ChestXRay/README.md

 ```python
 model.compile(optimizer = "adam" , loss = "binary_crossentropy" , metrics = ["accuracy"])
 ```

-    W0915 15:01:17.703348 140113418954560 deprecation.py:323] From /home/alan/anaconda3/lib/python3.7/site-packages/tensorflow/python/ops/nn_impl.py:180: add_dispatch_support.<locals>.wrapper (from tensorflow.python.ops.array_ops) is deprecated and will be removed in a future version.
-    Instructions for updating:
-    Use tf.where in 2.0, which has the same broadcast rule as np.where

 model.fit is the command that trains the model
 * first paramater is the input and second is the expected output